Are you planning to accept Stripe payments on your Gravity Forms? If so, you’ll love today’s tutorial.

 Aside: Remember, you can customize how your form looks extensively within the form builder.

 Moving on, fill out the form with your details, choose your products, and only use one of the test cards available in Stripe’s testing docs.
-Using real card details to test in live mode is prohibited by the Stripe Service Agreement.
+You can use this to test out the credit card field since it’s a required field.
+Using real card information to test in live mode is prohibited by the Stripe Service Agreement.

 Submit your form and login to your Stripe account.
 Navigate to the Payments tab in your dashboard as illustrated below.